spences10/timezonerr/README.md

 spread across the globe, and someone says "Let's meet at 9am!" leaving you thinking "9am WHERE?!"

-Timezoner is your friendly neighborhood timezone converter, built for distributed teams who are tired of doing timezone math in their heads!
+Timezonerr is your friendly neighbourhood timezone converter, built for distributed teams who are tired of doing timezone math in their heads!

 ## ✨ Features